 The mad hectic side

-Let’s start with the mad and hectic side – which some might fear, but few (crazy people like me) might get the rush from and enjoy.
+Let’s start with the mad and hectic side – which some might fear, but few (crazy people like us) might get the rush from and enjoy.
 There are obviously some traffic rules and regulations which are followed most of the time, like driving on the legal side of the road (unless if somebody really, really needs to go the other way).
-However for the majority of the time there is an informal hierarchy (insert blog post from other bloggers) which is being followed by the majority.
+However, for the majority of the time, there is an informal hierarchy which is being followed by the majority.
 From my experience, having A LOT OF confidence while being on the road and following this hierarchy is the key to having a happy scootering experience in SEA.
 Here are some things I observed that made my eyes open a little wider:

 - People transporting walls on scooters

 - Scooter taxis – not too sure yet if it’s super genius and efficient or sketchy and mad

 - No speed limits on certain islands